|Celebrating 30 years 1987-2017

 faster drawings.
 But even though these documents looked like drawing and

 were created to the drawing standards.
 They were hardly drawings.
 They

 were views or instances generated from the 3D model

 and dimensioned in a documentation module.
 All annotation was added.
 These were printed and

-AID (Associated Information Document).
+usable 3D model.
 It wasn't until the release of

 Acrobat did the AID move to the incredibly flexible and widely available PDF.